ishanvyas22/cakephp-pingcrm/README.md

 ## Running tests

-To run the Ping CRM tests, run:
+To run the CakePHP PingCRM tests, run:

 ```
 phpunit